lhm2003/Hanming-Li.github.io/_pages/about.md

 - Current research mainly includes perovskites materials that contain synthesis, characterization and applications.

-- Have basic ideas and protocols for perovskites single and nano crystal synthesis and usage of common characterization instruments like XRD, PL, XPS, TEM.
+- Have basic ideas and protocols for perovskites single and nanocrystal synthesis and usage of common characterization instruments like XRD, PL, XPS, TEM.

-- Familiar with common computer program language such as Python, MATLAB, R.
+- Familiar with common computer program language such as Python, MATLAB, R and Pytorch.

-- Try taking machine learning course and writing coursework paper via PyTorch.

 # 🔥 News